oracle-livelabs/adb/shared/adb-sqldevweb/adb-sqldevweb.md

 ### Prerequisites

-- This lab requires completion of the Provision Autonomous Database lab in the Contents menu on the left.
+- This lab requires completion of the Provision an Autonomous Database lab in the Contents menu on the left.

 ## Task 1: Connect with SQL Worksheet

 Although you can connect to your Oracle Autonomous Database using local PC desktop tools like Oracle SQL Developer, you can conveniently access the browser-based SQL Worksheet directly from your ADW or ATP console.

-1. If you are not logged in to Oracle Cloud Console, log in and select **Autonomous Data Warehouse** from the navigation menu, make sure you are in the right compartment where you ADW is provisioned and navigate into your ADW Finance Mart instance.
+1. If you are not logged in to Oracle Cloud Console, log in and select **Autonomous Data Warehouse** from the navigation menu, make sure you are in the right compartment where your autonomous database is provisioned and navigate into your ADW Finance Mart instance.

     ![Oracle Home page left navigation menu.](https://oracle-livelabs.github.io/common/images/console/database-adw.png " ")